 Cannabis-infused honey is basically a power couple in the holistic health world.
 Both ingredients boast centuries of successful Ayurvedic use and countless mainstream medical studies that back old-world claims.
 Both are anti-inflammatory antibiotics that offer a natural alternative to common treatments.
 If you’re looking to alleviate ailments like stress, arthritis and cold symptoms, or just get stoned off something that tastes sugary-delicious — we have a treat for you.
+Read on for the perfect cannabis honey recipe, as well as all the best practices for doing it right.

 Weed honey combines all the health benefits of both parties while offering a creative way to swap out sugar for added vitamins, minerals, and nutrients with a canna-twist.
 Amp up your edibles with addition of this tasty ingredient that is easy to make and stays good for longer than infused fats and oils.